Swipe650/Pomodoro-Timer/README.md

 The GUI is based on Tkinter.
 For Python 3 I had to install it too

-TODO: add an input box for time required and a button to increment time remianing by 1 mintue
+TODO: add an input box for time required and a button to increment time remaining by 1 mintue